-The science would reveal the truth, and from here I could share these articles with clients.
+Science would reveal the truth.
+From there, I could share these articles with clients.

-My first blog articles had a decent reach, and in fact, continue to perform great today.
+My first blog articles had a decent reach.
+In fact, they continue to perform great today.

 They then shared this with their friends and family.

 The return to health was a tough road.
-It meant breaking down many belief patterns.
+It meant breaking down many old belief patterns.

-For example, reducing my training load was very very difficult.
+For example, reducing my training load was terribly difficult.
 I had been a regular exerciser for most of my life.
 But to cut it back to nearly nothing so that my body could heal was challenging.

 I didn't want to get fat.
 Plus I enjoyed training.